 The UREI 813 Experience

 No matter what is said for those speakers it’s not enough.
-Unfortunately is the kind of speakers that will be never produced again.
+Unfortunately is the kind of speakers that will be never reproduced .
 It has endless hours of research on its back and some patents as their Time Aligned X-overs.

 I drive these loudspeakers with an 8 watt 300B SE amp. and trust me I get enough db SPL to throw a party.

-Their sound is as big as their volume, 325 litres, and that’s are the reason I build a smaller version in an 250L enclosure with a different crossover .
+Their sound is as big as their volume, 325 litres.
+Their large size was the reason I had to build a smaller version in an 250L enclosure with a different crossover .